pchaaaan/Restaurant-Reviews-Text-Classification-with-Deep-Learning/README.md

 <h1>Sentiment Analysis on Arizona Restaurant Reviews Using Deep Learning</h1>

 <p>This repository contains a deep learning-based approach to perform sentiment analysis on a dataset of restaurant reviews from Arizona.
-The project employs various deep learning models, including GRU and LSTM networks, leveraging pre-trained GloVe embeddings to enhance the feature representation.</p>
+I have used various deep learning models, including GRU and LSTM networks, leveraging pre-trained GloVe embeddings to enhance the feature representation.</p>

 <h2>Getting Started</h2>